kunagpal/express-boilerplate/.github/CONTRIBUTING.md

 #### Bugs
 This section guides you through submitting a bug report for express-boilerplate.
-Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.
+Following these guidelines helps maintainers and the community understand your report, reproduce the behaviour, and find related reports.
 Before creating bug reports, please check this list as you might find out that you don't need to create one.
 When you are creating a bug report, please include as many details as possible.
 If you'd like, you can use [this template](https://github.com/kunagpal/express-boilerplate/blob/master/.github/ISSUE_TEMPLATE.md) to structure the information.